Siege of Suiyang: Evaluation and legacy

-After the war, Zhang Xun and Xu Yuan were increasingly portraited by the imperial government and literati as icons of loyalty and patriotism.
-The plan by the Tang court to posthumously award Zhang Xun was originally met with controversy due to the mass cannibalism in the siege.
-However, it was eventually decided that his contributions to the Tang victory greatly outweighed those concerns.
-Shrines were constructed in honor of Zhang and Xu, first in Suiyang, and later also at the Lingyan Pavilion in Chang'an, where they were venerated alongside the most respected officials and generals in Tang history.
+The arguments in favour of the defenders prevailed and Zhang was added to the list of "loyal martyrs" who were rewarded posthumous offices by the emperor.
+Due to the decision that their merit in maintaining the Tang victory outweighed any concerns, shrines were constructed in honour of Zhang and Xu, first in Suiyang and later also at the Lingyan Pavilion in Chang'an.
+There they were venerated alongside the most respected officials and generals in Tang history.

+Graff suggests that ultimately Zhang Xun was declared "a loyalist icon not in spite of his cannibalism but because of it".
+In a perilous situation, where people sometimes had to "choose between their loyalty to the dynasty on the one hand and the safety of themselves and their loved ones on the other, the court and its supporters could not afford to allow any doubt as to which considerations should be primary and which secondary".
+By demonstrating so clearly that "loyalty to the dynasty" was his utmost concern, his "transgressions ... provided a particularly clear-cut object lesson in the proper prioritization of values".

-Tales of the heroism of the defenders were embellished in the works of famous writers and poets during the Tang-Song period, such as Gao Shi, Han Yu, Liu Zongyuan, Wang Anshi, Sima Guang, Ouyang Xiu and Huang Tingjian.
-A popular poem by the late Song politician Wen Tianxiang cited the stories of Zhang Xun and Xu Yuan as examples of loyalty and persistence in order to inspire resistance in the face of the Mongol invasion.
-The Tang, Song and Ming dynasties all organized state ceremonies in honor of Zhang and Xu; in some regions Zhang Xun was even deified and worshipped by believers of the Chinese folk religion.
-Meanwhile, the philosopher Wang Fuzhi harshly criticised the defenders, commenting that killing for food should not be accepted even in life or death situations.
+Tales of the heroism of the defenders were embellished both in the works of famous writers and poets during the Tang–Song period, such as Gao Shi, Han Yu, Liu Zongyuan, Wang Anshi, Sima Guang, Ouyang Xiu and Huang Tingjian, and in official histories like the New Book of Tang.
+A popular poem by the late Song politician Wen Tianxiang cited the stories of Zhang Xun and Xu Yuan as examples of loyalty and persistence to inspire resistance in the face of the Mongol invasion.
+The Tang, Song, and Ming dynasties all organized state ceremonies in honour of Zhang and Xu; in some regions, Zhang Xun was even revered and worshipped by believers of the Chinese folk religion.
+Others like Wang Fuzhi and Yuan Mei, however, harshly criticized the defenders.
+Wang Fuzhi commented that killing people for food should not be accepted even in life-or-death situations.